 How Much You Need: Approximately 4000 IU daily

 - Fortified orange juice

 - Vitamin D is something that you can get through sun exposure, too.

 This vitamin is needed in very small amounts but plays an important role in foetal development.

-Why You Need: It aids in the foetal brain development, building of the genetic material and is also required for the formation of foetal RBC or red blood cells.
+Why You Need It: It aids in foetal brain development, building of the genetic material and the formation of foetal RBC or red blood cells.

 How Much You Need: On average, you need 2.5 mcg per day.

 - Fortified soy milk (which contains Vitamin B12)